3D Printed Homes: Energy Efficiency & RValue Guide (2026)

 - Verdict: ❌ Inefficient.
 This negates the labor-saving benefits of 3D printing (you're building two walls) and loses the interior thermal mass benefits.

-Embodied Carbon: The Dirty Secret
+Embodied Carbon: The tradeoff

 While operationally efficient (if insulated), concrete is carbon-intensive.
 Cement production allows for about 8% of global CO2 emissions.